-10 Lord of the Rings Things to Do Before You Die
+10 Lord Of The Rings Things To Do Before You Die

-Have a Movie Marathon
+1. Have A Movie Marathon

-If you add the Hobbit Trilogy to the mix then the total leaps up to 17 hours and 20 minutes if you watch the theatrical release.
+If you add The Hobbit Trilogy to the mix, then the total leaps up to 17 hours and 20 minutes if you watch the theatrical release.
 The Extended DVD versions bring the marathon right up to 20 hours and 30 minutes.

-If you factor in time to eat, and go to the bathroom, you could just have a 24 hour Lord of the Rings bender.
-The entire LOTDR marathon is actually longer than a Harry Potter marathon which 19 hours and 39 minutes!
+If you factor in time to eat and go to the bathroom, you could just have a 24-hour Lord Of The Rings bender.
+The entire LOTR marathon is actually longer than a Harry Potter marathon, which would take 19 hours and 39 minutes!

-When adapting a movie to a film, there’s always going to be changes so reading the books is a great way to stay immersed in Middle Earth and discover the original tale.
-When you’re done with the trilogy, you should read the Hobbit and even some of J. R. R. Tolkien’s other books like The Silmarillion.
+When adapting a movie to a film, there’s always going to be changes, so reading the books is a great way to stay immersed in Middle Earth and discover the original tale.
+When you’re done with the trilogy, you should read The Hobbit and even some of J. R. R. Tolkien’s other books like The Silmarillion.

-Although the Hobbit is only 304 pages, they still felt the need to drag it out for three movies.
+Although The Hobbit is only 304 pages, they still felt the need to drag it out for three movies.

-The vocabulary is a little limited, but it is possible to speak fluent Elf and converse with other Lord of the Rings fans.
-There’s a lot of Elvish tutorials on Youtube to choose from!
-Even if you don’t become fluent, it would still be cool to know a few Elvish pharases.
+The vocabulary is a little limited, but it is possible to speak fluent Elvish and converse with other Lord of the Rings fans.
+There’s a lot of Elvish tutorials on YouTube to choose from!
+Even if you don’t become fluent, it would still be cool to know a few Elvish phrases.